People Against Rape Is Providing Charleston Bartenders With Education To Decrease Sexual Assault

 People Against Rape spokesperson Shelby Wade says other programs exist across the country, including Safe Bars in Washington, D.C., and they have the same purpose, which is to provide a safe environment for a night out.
 She says that being aware of verbal cues could make the difference in someone’s safety.

-“One scenario we talk about is if you hear someone say ‘two more drinks and she’ll be good to go.
+“One scenario we talk about is if you hear someone say ‘two more drinks and she’ll be good to go.’
 We explain it’s important to shut down those comments.”

 DiMattia says he wasn’t naive to what can happen in a bar setting, but he was surprised to learn some of the techniques that assaulters can use to prey on a victim.